xenon-19/IIC_tutorial/tutorial/part_1.md

 Ok, we understand, that for both tasks we need to cluster a bunch of unstructured data, say images.

 How can we do it?
 First we need to set up or model.
 In our image setting its structure  is a really basic one.
-It consists of four consequential parts:
+It consists of three consequential parts:

 1) A fully-convolution __backbone__ (say a ResNet model without last fully-connected layer),